tarnowsc/bundler-override/README.md

 ### override

-`override` is a command that allows to replace dependency for a gem with desired version
+`override` is a command that allows to drop or replace dependency for a gem with desired version

 ### drop